-This webinar will be held on Wednesday 29 July at 2:30, with the title: Doing Business Online – the Data Dimension.
+This webinar was held on Wednesday 29 July, with the title: Doing Business Online – the Data Dimension.
+It is recorded and posted here.

 As businesses move to online operations, it can open up a new world of data opportunity and data risk.
 Getting some basic things right early on can help build trust and credibility with customers, reduce admin overheads, and avoid having to deal with complaints from the Data Protection Commisioner and (more importantly) your customers.